RasaHQ/rasa/docs/core/stories.rst

 Stories
 =======

-A training example for the Rasa Core dialogue system is called a **story**.
+A training example for the Rasa dialogue system is called a **story**.
 This is a guide to the story data format.

 .. note::